 Our free Picnic Skirt pattern also works well with lengthwise fabric designs.

-We used 8 yards of Petal Cotton in the Lengthwise direction.
+For Melisha's sleeveless Scout Dress (shown above), we used 8 yards of Petal Cotton in the Vintage Charm Scout Allover Print - Lengthwise Direction.

 Hair scarves + fun extras